The string.find

 This example checks if "Lua" is present in the input string, and if so, it outputs a confirmation message.
 Such checks are fundamental in applications where the presence of specific terms is crucial.

-Using the init
+Using the `init` Parameter

-parameter allows for more complex searching techniques.
+The `init` parameter allows for more complex searching techniques.
 For instance, you can specify a starting position for your search.
 This can be useful if you want to find multiple occurrences of a substring, but are only interested in those that occur after a certain index:

 local str = "Hello, Lua!
 Lua is great!"